chr-ge/react-native-fashion/README.md

 **Fashion inspiration and shopping app helping you wear what's in style.
 Made with Typescript & ReactNative.**

-Application made following [William Candillon's](https://www.youtube.com/c/wcandillon/) youtube series.
+Application inspired by William Candillon's youtube series.